 Traumatic Seizure Disorders

-A human brain is extremely fragile and subject to serious injury in motor vehicle accidents, falls, sports injuries and penetrating injuries.
-Brain injuries can result in bruised brain injury, large or small brain lacerations, bleeding inside or outside the brain, swelling, fever, nerve damage from shear forces on the brain, seizures or neurological chemical problems.
+A human brain is extremely fragile and subject to serious injury in car accidents, falls, sports injuries, and penetrating injuries.
+Brain injuries can result in bruised brain injury, large or small brain lacerations, bleeding inside or outside the brain, swelling, fever, nerve damage from shear forces on the brain, seizures, or neurological chemical problems.

 Some cases of traumatic brain disorder result in seizures and even fewer result in epilepsy, which is a relatively permanent disorder that results from extraneous surges of electrical impulses that cause seizures.
 Some people have seizures in which they blank out for a few seconds and others can have real convulsions in which they jerk, shake, and are unconscious.